UCD Philosophy was ranked among the top 100 departments of Philosophy worldwide according to the recent QS World Rankings survey (2017).

 availability of an appropriate supervisor.

 Further conditions may also be stipulated after consideration on a case-by-case basis.
-Please contact Helen Kenny if you wish to discuss this possibility.
+Please contact the School Manager if you wish to discuss this possibility.